Cauliflower (film)

 Cauliflower is a 2021 Indian Telugu-language spoof movie starring Sampoornesh Babu, in a dual role.
 It revolves around laws about the need to protect man's chastity.
-In the times where men are held responsible for all the crimes against women, this movie offers for special laws for men.
+In the times, where men are held responsible for all the crimes against women, this movie offers for special laws for men.

 Plot

-The movie starts with a British man, Andy Flower(Sampoornesh Babu) in the streets of a Telugu village, writing about the chastity of Indian women to take the records back to UK.
-He is taken to a brothel and is disturbed that women in India should be chaste.
-He marries the madam of the brothel and marries off the prostitutes to men.
+The movie starts with a British man, Andy Flower (Sampoornesh Babu) in the streets of a Telugu village, writing about the chastity of Indian women to take the records back to the U.K. However, his chauffeur takes him to a brothel and is disturbed that women in India should be chaste.
+He marries the madam of the brothel and marries off the prostitutes to the village men.
 He fathers a son, Cauliflower(also Sampoornesh Babu) and decries that he should touch no one except the woman he is going to marry.